-Within our sample of complete and reconstructed Caddo NAGPRA vessels from the Turner Collection, many were found to have missing data (most often from sherds that were never recovered).
+In the sample of complete and reconstructed Caddo NAGPRA vessels from the Turner Collection, many were found to include missing data (most often from sherds that were never recovered).
 While we have not been scanning vessels with large amounts of missing data–must be very close to complete–we needed to test the various methods by which those missing data can be reconstructed.
 Further, we wanted to explore the deviation of the results from the original mesh.

 To do this, we used a whole/intact vessel from the Ellis Collection, cut a hole in the mesh, then used one of three functions in Geomagic Design X (defeature, fill holes, and edit boundaries) to generate new data over that area.
 Shifting over to Geomagic Verify, we use the original mesh as the nominal data, and the scan with missing data as the scan data to calculate the deviation between the two.

 In this case, the defeature function resulted in the lowest deviation from the original surface; however, this is not always the case.
 Each of the three functions was found to be successful in addressing missing data, and all warrant exploration on areas of the vessel that are geometrically similar to that where the missing data occurs to identify which function works best in each individual case.
 Additionally, the results of these comparisons should augment any publication as supplementary data.

 My work with geometric morphometrics employs landmarks and sliding adaptive semilandmarks along a spline to compare various aspects of vessel shape, and selecting the correct function to address missing data in a sample could potentially impact those results.
 Through making an informed decision regarding which function to implement, we are mitigating a–potentially–higher degree of error within our sample.